 - 2.1.
 The underground cable routes are linear, and have been roughly defined by the original referrer to Cork County Council; and these are the lines which have been entered on the registry map at An Bord Pleanála.
-The registry map is not an accurate representation of the line of the underground cables referred to: the lines are located entirely within public roads, forest/agricultural tracks and within limited areas of coniferous plantation (upon which there is consent to construct a forest track).
+The registry map is not an accurate representation of the line of the underground cables referred to: the lines are located entirely within public roads, forest/agricultural tracks and within limited areas of commercial coniferous plantation.
 The lines indicated do not connect with either the sub-station at Glenlara, Co.
 Cork or the one at Ballynahulla, Co.
-Kerry, RPS, agent on behalf of Brookfield Renewable, has submitted a map to An Bord Pleanala, by way of response, which indicates an underground grid connection route between Glenlara sub-station and Ballynahulla sub-station, located entirely within public roads (or tracks at either end in the vicinity of the sub-stations).
+Kerry.
+RPS, agent on behalf of Brookfield Renewable, has submitted a map to An Bord Pleanála, by way of response, which indicates an underground cable route between Glenlara sub-station and Ballynahulla sub-station, located entirely within public roads (or tracks at either end in the vicinity of the sub-stations).
 The route runs principally along the R578 Regional road linking Newmarket with Ballydesmond, Co.
 Cork.
 A portion of the R577 Regional Road linking Ballydesmond in County Cork with Castleisland, Co.
 Kerry is also used.
 Approximately 3.5km of county road (L5039) is traversed at the Glenlara sub-station (eastern end) of the route.
-Approximately 0.85km of country road (L11128) and forestry track is traversed within Co.
+Approximately 0.85km of county road (L11128) and forestry track is traversed within Co.
 Kerry - at the Ballynahulla sub-station (western end) of the route. - 2.2.
-The underground 20kV connection between Glentanemacelligot wind farm and Knockacummer wind farm (both within Co.
-Cork) runs within country roads between the two wind farms along portions of which it is not possible to pass two cars.
-The cable has been in place for some time and it is not possible to identify it within the road network.
+The 20kV underground cable between Glentanemacelligot wind farm and Knockacummer wind farm (both within Co.
+Cork) runs within county roads between the two wind farms along portions of which it is not possible to pass two cars.
+The cable has been in place for some time, and it is not possible to identify it within the road network.
 This section of underground cabling can be inferred from documentation on file and history files.
-The section within Glentanemacelligot wind farm is within forest/wind farm tracks.
-The final section within Knockacummer wind farm is located within coniferous plantation and tracks serving the wind farm.
+The section within Glentanemacelligot wind farm is within commercial coniferous plantation/wind farm tracks.
+The final section within Knockacummer wind farm is located within commercial coniferous plantation and tracks serving the wind farm.